 The report should be turned in at IMADA's secretaries' office.
 The office may be closed for very short periods of time.
 If, for some unexpected reason, the office must be closed for longer periods of time close to the deadline, an announcement will be made outside the office, giving instructions as to where you turn in your report.

-For the first parts of the projects, you only need to turn in one copy.
+For the first parts of the projects, you only need to turn in one copy of the report.
 For the final part, you must turn in two copies.
+For all parts, you must turn in all the material electronically.